jina-ai/clip-as-service/docs/index.md

 ## Try it!

 An always-online server `api.clip.jina.ai` loaded with `ViT-L-14-336::openai` is there for you to play & test.
-Before you start, make sure you have created an access token from our [console website](https://console.clip.jina.ai/get_started), or via CLI as described in [this guide](https://github.com/jina-ai/jina-hubble-sdk#create-a-new-pat).
+Before you start, make sure you have obtained a personal access token from the [Jina AI Cloud](https://cloud.jina.ai/settings/tokens), or via CLI as described in [this guide](https://docs.jina.ai/jina-ai-cloud/login/#create-a-new-pat):

 ```bash
 jina auth token create <name of PAT> -e <expiration days>